 - Currency: When was the book published?
 Is it current or out of date for your topic?
 In general, areas in the humanities don’t need up-to-the minute research while areas in the sciences do.
 Has the book been revised or is this a new edition?

 o Tip: This information is located on the back of the title page.

 Articles are found in periodical publications, issued on a regular or "periodic" basis (daily, weekly, monthly, or quarterly).
 These include newspapers, popular magazines, and academic or scholarly journals.
 Scholarly articles are usually the most appropriate source of information for academic research.

 Searching for Articles

 Full-text articles are found in two main formats: print and electronic.
-The UB Libraries have vast collections of print journals and also provide electronic access to large numbers of journals through full-text databases.
+The UB Libraries have vast collections of print journals and also provide electronic access to even larger numbers of journals through full-text databases.

 If you know the periodical title, volume number and page number for an article of interest, follow the instructions below.

 Search the E-Journals tab by doing a title search for the title of the periodical.
 Do not search for the title of the article.
 Some databases will identify the journal title as " Source ".